cicomaxi1972564/molly/README.md

-Electric vehicles (EVs) were popular in the early 1900s, with companies like Baker Electric and Detroit Electric producing electric cars for urban transportation.
+The Duesenberg Model J, introduced in 1928, was one of the most luxurious and powerful cars of its time, featuring a massive inline-eight engine and exquisite craftsmanship.